ArtyomVorontsov/ReactCarousel/CustomisePredefinedCardComponent.md

 Now our component works correctly, but it doesn't show exactly what we need, let's fix it.

-Card customisation.
+## Card customisation.

-Our card component currently has default styles and internals, but we can change that.
+Our card component currently has default styles and html, but we can change that.

 Go to the Card.jsx file, find the required Card type and change it, for example like this: